JackieLan88/intro/README.md

 ⚡ Fun fact: ....
 🎶 Hobbies: ...

+When filling each line, make sure to leave 2 blankspaces at the end so your text is displayed with line jumps.

 Than save the file as "your_name.md".
+For more information about README files, click [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)